 The yellow-green liquid is an organic compound that occurs as a natural product of fermentation.
 Also known as butanedione, diacetyl is one of the two chemicals that give butter its distinctive rich, creamy taste.
-Health Canada and the United States Food and Drug Administration approve diacetyl for consumption in trace amounts, and it is found on the ingredients list of a wide range variety of foods under the obscurity, "Natural and Artificial Flavours."
+Health Canada and the United States Food and Drug Administration approve diacetyl for consumption in trace amounts, and it is found on the ingredients list of a wide range variety of foods under the obscurity, "Natural and Artificial Flavors."

-Numerous scientific studies—including several by the United States Centers for Disease Control and Prevention (CDC) and National Institute for Occupational Safety and Health (NIOSH)—link the inhalation of diacetyl to a disease colloquially known as Popcorn-Workers Lung, for the eight people who contracted the rare malady after working in a Missouri popcorn plant where diacetyl was used as a flavouring.
+Numerous scientific studies—including several by the United States Centers for Disease Control and Prevention (CDC) and National Institute for Occupational Safety and Health (NIOSH)—link the inhalation of diacetyl to a disease colloquially known as Popcorn-Workers Lung, for the eight people who contracted the rare malady after working in a Missouri popcorn plant where diacetyl was used as a flavoring.

-The disease's medical name is less playful: it's bronchiolitis obliterans.
+The disease's medical name is less playful.
+It's bronchiolitis obliterans.

 Bronchiolitis obliterans develops when an irritant inflames the bronchiole, the myriad tiny passageways that allow air to pass from the nose and mouth to the lungs.
 As the bronchiole try to heal themselves, scar tissue builds up, further obstructing the flow of air to the lungs.
 This damage is irreversible.
 By 2004, four of the eight originally diagnosed workers were on lung transplantation waiting lists.

-A 2013 report from the CDC and NOISH cites diacetyl as the suspected cause of—at least— five deaths and hundreds of injuries from respiratory damage in the Missouri popcorn industry, and an investigation by the Milwaukee Journal Sentinel suggests that there have been many more.
+A 2013 report from the CDC and NOISH cites diacetyl as the suspected cause of at least five deaths and hundreds of injuries from respiratory damage in the Missouri popcorn industry, and an investigation by the Milwaukee Journal Sentinel suggests that there have been many more.

 It is difficult to establish a causal relationship through after-the-fact epidemiological analysis, but diacetyl has been repeatedly shown to cause severe lung damage through animal testing.
-The introduction of the 2013 CDC and NOISH report states, "Studies involving laboratory animals have demonstrated that exposure to butter flavouring chemicals, and specifically diacetyl and 2, 3-pentanedione, causes damage to the respiratory tract that is consistent with the development of bronchiolitis obliterans."
+The introduction of the 2013 CDC and NOISH report states, "Studies involving laboratory animals have demonstrated that exposure to butter flavoring chemicals, and specifically diacetyl and 2, 3-pentanedione, causes damage to the respiratory tract that is consistent with the development of bronchiolitis obliterans."

 Few e-liquids have been recalled for diacetyl, but a 2014 study by the Society for Research on Nicotine and Tobacco found that many contain the chemical.

 The study was headed by Konstantinos Farsalinos, a leading researcher on e-cigarettes and doctor at the Onassis Cardiac Surgery Center in Athens, Greece.
-It tested 159 samples of sweet-flavoured e-liquids from 36 different manufacturers in seven different countries.
+It tested 159 samples of sweet-flavored e-liquids from 36 different manufacturers in seven different countries.
 It found that 74.2 percent of the liquids contained diacetyl, and nearly half of those contained concentrations that exceeded the safety limit for occupational exposure (five parts per billion) proposed by NIOSH.